Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 Siegel Shuster Early Illustration of Superman with color

-Shuster's brilliant costuming concept played on powerful symbols and imagery that tap into something primal in the human mind.
+Shuster’s design drew from the aesthetic of circus strongmen, wrestlers, and pulp heroes—the tight suit, trunks, red boots, and flowing cape evoked physicality and drama.
 The red trunks over blue bodysuit look evoked the old circus strongman of the 1930s aesthetic, inherently suggesting power and might.
 Although today it’s hard to imagine, traveling circuses and fairs once held a prominence in the public imagination.
 They presented the otherworldly, even the freakish imaginings of the abnormal.
 Superheroes came from such realms.
 The addition of a billowing cape created a larger-than-life, almost mythic quality befitting a modern demigod.

 Illustrator: Siegel Shuster Early Illustration of Superman black & white linear drawing